-Since $D_{i,n+1}$ is a pushforward under the gluing map $\sigma_i$, this follows from Corollary \ref{Cor:tautproduct}, but it can also be seen directly from the fact that $\sigma_i$ is a closed embedding with normal bundle $\sigma_i^*(\omega_\pi^\vee)$.
+where we glue the $i$-th marking on $\M_{g,n,a}$ with the marking $\bullet$ on $\Mbar_{0,\{\bullet, i,n+1\},\zero}$.
+Then indeed the locus $D_{i,n+1}$ is the image of the above gluing map (similar to the usual case of stable maps)} and equation \eqref{eqn:psiboundarysquarepushforward} follows from Corollary \ref{Cor:tautproduct}.
+On the other hand, it can also be seen directly from the fact that $\sigma_i$ is a closed embedding with normal bundle $\sigma_i^*(\omega_\pi^\vee)$.

 Now we have a commutative diagram

 and the space in the upper left maps birationally to the fibre product of the two forgetful maps.
 Then

 Similarly, using the same diagram, the definition of $\kappa_a$ and the pullback formula for $\psi$, one concludes the pullback formula for $\kappa_a$. \end{proof}